 Each day is a new beginning.
-That being said, what do new beginnings look like for you?
-Do you arise each morning with doves gliding in through your window, pulling back the covers, and unveiling your peaceful self like Cinderella?
+What do new beginnings look like for you?
+Do you arise each morning with doves gliding in through your window, pulling back the covers and unveiling your peaceful self to rise and shine?
 Or do you push snooze a few times, bury yourself deeper in the sheets and silently curse the day before it barely starts?

-The way we live our mornings not only has a huge impact on the day ahead but on our overall general well-being.
-I believe that mornings are a sacred and powerful time for us to tune into ourselves and connect mind, body and spirit.
-If we can anchor ourselves in feeling good at the top of the morning, we have a much better chance of riding that wave of positive momentum throughout the day.
+The way you begin our day not only has a huge impact on the whole day ahead but on your overall well-being.
+Mornings are a sacred and powerful time for you to tune into yourself and connect mind, body and spirit.
+If you can anchor yourself in some well-and-good morning intentions, you’ll have a much better chance of riding the wave of positive momentum throughout the day.
 Waking up on the wrong side of the bed is true too.
-If we give in to feelings of doubt or dread, there's a good chance we'll be dragging through the mud all day long.
+If you give in to thoughts and feelings of doubt and dread, there’s a good chance you’ll be dragging your mind through the mud all day long.

-Since cultivating a morning routine for myself over the past few years and experiencing the amazing benefits of it, it is now a non-negotiable part of my day.
-My morning routine helps me to clear my mind, uplift my emotions, and allow myself to be guided from a place of truth and trust.
+Since cultivating a solid morning routine for myself and experiencing the amazing benefits, it has been non-negotiable part of my day for many suns.
+My morning routine helps me to clear my mind, uplift my mood and allow myself to be guided from a place of truth and trust.
 From that place, I surely attract good vibes and opportunities throughout the day.

 I absolutely love helping my clients craft their own personal morning routines and watch how it helps them in their lives.
 It varies from person to person of course, depending on how much time in the morning is actually available due to schedules and responsibilities.
 However even with limited time, a consistent morning practice has everyone feeling more energized for their day and life!

 Here’s a look at my personal morning practice.
 Please feel free to try any or all of these suggestions.